harmeet1626/solidJs-assignment-admin/README.md

 Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.

 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
-This file can be safely be removed once you clone a template.
+This file can be safely be removed once you clone a template. note:- Make sure your node version is latest or version 17.
 ```bash
 $ npm install # or pnpm install or yarn install
 ```